 Settle Stories is supported by a Board of Trustees whose knowledge and experience span business, communications, finance, education, heritage, archives and the arts.

 Douglas Adamson - Chair

 Douglas has had a lifetime writing commercially in advertising, marketing and public relations and has one novel published on Kindle, with a sequel novel about to go live.
 He currently uses his writing and marketing skills to help businesses communicate both internally and externally with clarity, brevity and wit.
 Douglas is married with three grown up children and lives in Harrogate.

 Jane recently ran away from the Circus to become an Arts Management Consultant.
 She is the former CEO of the National Centre for Circus Arts in London and prior to that did everything from producing pantomimes to staging rock concerts.
 Her favourite story is “The Little Old Lady who lived in a Vinegar Bottle”, the tale of a woman who lives in many different places before she eventually ends up where she began.

 Margaret is a retired teacher.
 She has been involved with many theatre groups and is passionate about stories, drama and theatre.

-Christine North - Treasurer
+Christine North - Treasure